Cyanogenbot/AI-Foundry-Library/Readme.md

 - api_token: Data Foundry API Key
 - projectId: Data Foundry Project ID
-- prompt: Text that will be used for speech generation
+- text: Text that will be used for speech generation
 - loadingElementSelector: Selector of HTML element that will be given a loading indicator attribute
 - resultElementSelector: Selector of HTML element that will be used to place AI response in
 - language: (default 'en') Chosen language, options are 'en', 'nl', 'de' and more